ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/dataroles.md

 Required.
 This is the internal name for the data field.
 We will use this name to reference the data field in the future.
 As such, it must be unique, and should be easily identifiable.
 Keep in mind that any references to it will be case sensitive.

 ###`description`
+Optional.
 A brief description of what the field does and/or what kinds of data should be given to it.
 It will be a tooltip, so it should be short.

 ###`kind`
 Required.
 This defines what kind of field you are describing.
 There are three different kinds: `Measure`, `Grouping`, and `GroupingOrMeasure`.
 Contrary to what the official documentation says, you must use one of those three string enums, rather than the old `0`,`1`,`2` integer enums.